dzekelid/datasets/_listings/google-fit/useriddatasourcesdatasourceiddatasetsdatasetid-patch-openapi.md

 x-collection-name: Google Fit
 x-complete: 0
 info:
-  title: Google Fit API Get All Data Source Datasets
+  title: Google Fit API Add Data Point To Data Source Datasets
-  description: Returns a dataset containing all data points whose start and end times
+  description: Adds data points to a dataset.
+The dataset need not be previously created.
-    overlap with the specified range of the dataset minimum start time and maximum end time.
-Specifically, any data point whose start time is less than or equal to the dataset end time and whose end time is greater than or equal to the dataset start time.
+    All points within the given dataset will be returned with subsquent calls to retrieve this dataset.
+Data points can belong to more than one dataset.
+This method does not use patch semantics.
   contact:
     name: Google
     url: https://google.com